 The Fransie Pienaar museum gives a fascinating look into the history and culture of Prince Albert and its surroundings.
 It also holds the only local license to ‘stook Witblits’!
 The museum is worth a visit with interesting displays that will give you a depth of perspective about Prince Albert.
 Monday to Friday – […]

 Let Prince Albert’s resident story-teller tell you the stories of Prince Albert.
-Since 2002 the Story Weaver, Ailsa Tudhope, has entertained visitors to Prince Albert with her stories about local characters, ghosts, history, architecture and current events.
-Her evening Ghost Walk provides light-hearted entertainment for guests from 8 to 80: “fun, informative, and goose-bump inducing…” […]
+The Story Weaver is away from 12 June to 16 July.
+Walks and Rambles will resume on her return.
+Since 2002 the Story Weaver, Ailsa Tudhope, has entertained visitors to Prince Albert with her stories about local characters, ghosts, history, architecture […]